Minimal Deployment#

 2. Login to OSMO:

-$ kubectl port-forward service/osmo-service 9000:80 -n osmo-minimal
+$ kubectl port-forward service/osmo-gateway 9000:80 -n osmo-minimal

 $ osmo login http://localhost:9000 --method=dev --username=testuser

-3. Create the account token secret:
+3. Create the service account and token:

-Generate a token for the backend operator with OSMO CLI:
+Create a service account user and generate a token for the backend operator with OSMO CLI:

 $ kubectl create secret generic osmo-operator-token --from-literal=token=$BACKEND_TOKEN --namespace osmo-operator